JuDFTteam/aiida-spirit/README.md

 Here goes a complete example of how to submit a test calculation using this plugin.

-A quick demo of how to submit a calculation:
+A quick demo of how to submit a calculation (the spirit python API needs to be installed for this to work: `pip install spirit`):
 ```shell
 verdi daemon start     # make sure the daemon is running
 cd examples